DanWilliams24/DanWilliams24.github.io/index.markdown

 <br />

 Welcome to my personal website.
-Here, you can find a detailed record of my projects conducted over the years + details on my recent research activities.
+Here, you can find details on all the software engineering projects I have done + details on my recent research activities.
 I have gained experience in a variety of different languages, platforms, and technologies, while also trying to do some good in the world along the way.
 <br />

 <p align="center"> 🔭 <i>I am actively looking for internship opportunities for Summer 2022.
 Please feel free to reach out with opportunities you believe I'd be a good fit for!</i>